Aristotle once said, “Knowing yourself is the beginning of all wisdom.”

-Considered by many as the most popular and well-known self-assessment, Myers-Briggs is based off of Carl Jung’s theory that we all have natural preferences related to how we perceive the world and live our lives.
+Considered by many as the most popular and well-known self-assessment, Myers-Briggs is based on Carl Jung’s theory that we all have natural preferences related to how we perceive the world and live our lives.

-The MBTI (Myers-Briggs Type Indicator) helps you gain insight on your innate preferences related to
+The MBTI (Myers-Briggs Type Indicator) helps you gain insight into your innate preferences related to

 - how you gain energy and communicate with others